 It was observed that residents were receptive to larger dog breeds in their neighbourhoods if the dog owners behaved responsibly and there were proper channels in place for dispute mediation.
 Project ADORE became a permanent scheme in May 2014.

-Project ADORE is supported by five Animal Welfare Groups (AWGs) – Action for Singapore Dogs (ASD), SOSD Singapore, Society for the Prevention of Cruelty to Animals (SPCA), Exclusively Mongrels (EM) and Causes for Animals (CAS).
+Project ADORE is supported by six Animal Welfare Groups (AWGs) – Action for Singapore Dogs (ASD), SOSD Singapore, Society for the Prevention of Cruelty to Animals (SPCA), Exclusively Mongrels (EM), Causes for Animals (CAS) and Mercylight Animal Rescue & Sanctuary Limited (MARS).
 AVS will work to grow the number of Project ADORE rehoming partners, to reach out to a wider pool of adopters and enhance rehoming rates.

 Under Project ADORE, HDB flat owners can adopt local mixed breed dogs, also known as Singapore Specials, which are up to 55 cm in height¹.
 Interested adopters are allowed to keep only one dog per flat and have to abide by stringent ownership conditions, including the sterilisation, routine vaccination and micro-chipping of the adopted dog.
 New owners must also apply for a dog licence for the adopted dog.
 In addition, new owners will have to enrol their dogs for obedience training courses at the point of adoption, and sign a Code of Responsible Behaviour (CORB) which includes requirements to ensure that their dogs do not cause nuisances to the neighbours.

 The programme has been well-received, and in June 2017, Project ADORE was expanded to allow for the rehoming of retired sniffer dogs in HDB flats under a one-year pilot.
 Dog handlers from the Singapore Police Force and Singapore Civil Defence Force K-9 units, and the SAF Military Working Dog Unit (MWDU) are now allowed to rehome retired sniffer dogs in HDB flats.
 The one-year pilot expansion has been made a permanent scheme from August 2018.
 Currently, members of the public staying in HDB flats are also allowed to adopt retired sniffer dogs.This was introduced as a 1-year pilot in August 2018, and the pilot has been extended for another two years to early 2022.